This topic describes how to configure a particular space, in a SaaS or on-premises deployment.

 Assign additional roles to users.
 For details, see Assign to, or unassign roles from, existing users.

 Site admin can only assign the space admin role.

 Assign the site admin role to other users.
 For details, see Assign the site admin role to existing users (on-premises).
 Activate and deactivate users.
 For details, see Assign roles and permissions.
-On-premises: SaaS: SaaS: Delete a user.
-For details, see Delete a user.
+SaaS: SaaS: Delete a user.
+For details, see Manage the site (on-premises).